istio/istio.io/content/en/docs/tasks/security/authn-policy/index.md

 ### Service-specific policy

-You can also set authentication policy for a specific service.
+You can also set authentication policy and destination rule for a specific service.
 Run this command to set another policy only for `httpbin.bar` service.

 {{< text bash >}}
 $ cat <<EOF | kubectl apply -n bar -f -